Tanning lamp: Mercury hazards

 All fluorescent lamps contain mercury, and at this time, no suitable replacement has been found.
 Many US states have banned disposal of lamps containing mercury, and have established regulations requiring that lamps containing mercury are identified as such.
 This has not caused problems for manufacturers, however, as lamps are not produced locally, and often not in the US.
 There have been several efforts to label all lamps that contain mercury with a universally accepted symbol, Hg.
-Old lamps should be handled as would be any hazardous material in your locality, and persons should take special precautions when dealing with broken lamps to avoid contact with mercury.
+Old lamps should be handled as would be any hazardous material, and persons should take special precautions when dealing with broken lamps to avoid contact with mercury.
 This is particularly true for pregnant women.
 These laws and guidelines are not unique to tanning lamps, and apply to all fluorescent lamps, other lamps that contain mercury, as well as other products that contain mercury with the exception of pharmaceuticals.
-Proper disposal or recycling will prevent the small mercury content of the lamps from entering the environment.
+Proper disposal or recycling will prevent the mercury content of the lamps from entering the environment.